sheeeng/arild-rust-workshop/part5/Instructions.md

 Then add the route to the app router in the main function.

-## BONUS.
-Implement the trait "Display" to the WebState struct
+## BONUS - Implement the trait "Display" to the WebState struct

 If you've raced through the previous tasks, you can try at implementing the Display trait for the WebState struct.
 Use this page in "Rust by Example" as